drewlinn/GummiBearKingdom/README.md

 * Write in your console the command "git clone" and paste the project address afterward and press enter.
 * Open the project using Visual Studio.
 * Right click on the project in the Solution Explorer Pane and click "Build".
-* In the Solution Explorer Pane, look in "Solution 'GummiBearKingdom'/src/GummiBearKingdom/Migrations" for the name of the Database Migration file, which should be "20170804200356_Initial".
 * Use your console to navigate to the "GummiBearKingdom/src/GummiBearKingdom".
-* In the Command Line, type the command "dotnet ef database update " followed by the name of the migration file.
+* In the Command Line, type the command "dotnet ef database update".
 * Once this process is complete, in Visual Studio, click on the button in the tool bar with the green PLAY SYMBOL that says "IIS EXPRESS" next to it.
-* Your default web browser should be open and navigate to the necessary localhost automatically.
+* Your default web browser should open and navigate to the designated localhost automatically.
 * The application should be displayed in your browser with full functionality.